-Productivities for demand response service are rarely higher than 5 boardings per hour, typically much lower than the lowest-tolerable productivity on fixed routes.
-The Short-Term Recommended Network and the 2040 Vision both imagine demand responsive service in Southwest Memphis.
+Productivity levels for demand response service are rarely higher than 5 boardings per hour, typically much lower than the lowest-tolerable productivity on fixed routes.
+The Transit Vision Recommended Network and the 2040 Transit Vision both imagine demand responsive service in Southwest Memphis.
 MATA can set a floating ridership-related standard for demand-response services, in which their operating subsidy per ride can be no bigger than the average subsidy per ride for the three least-productive fixed routes.
 This ensures that demand response riders are treated fairly with respect to fixed-route riders.